Biren Sikder

-Biren Sikder (born 16 October 1949) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Magura-2 constituency.
+Biren Sikder (born 16 October 1949) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Magura-2 constituency.
 He served as the State Minister for Youth and Sports during 2014–2019.

 Early life

 Sikder was born on 16 October 1949.
 He completed his education under the Jessore Education Board.
 He completed his B.A. and M.A. from the University of Rajshahi.